Many people ask me how I came to be a funeral celebrant.

 In common with many people I have experienced unsatisfactory funerals, and been saddened by impersonal and rushed events which did not truly acknowledge the life, impact and individuality of the person who had died.

 I have over 20 years’ experience of creating and facilitating rites of passage, and leading ceremonies from the heart.
-My impetus for moving into funeral celebrancy was being asked in 2014 by a terminally ill friend to lead her funeral service when the time came.
+My impetus for moving into funeral celebrancy was being asked in 2014 by a terminally ill friend to lead her funeral service.
 I was honoured to work with her on this, and when the time came to take her service, I truly realised the value and importance of a good farewell gathering, and knew that I had found my calling.

 After much research, I chose to train as an independent funeral celebrant with Green Fuse – I valued their very personal and creative approach, and the demanding thoroughness of their externally accredited Diploma course.
 I have been working as a Civil Celebrant / Independent Celebrant (the terms are largely interchangeable) since 2015.

-I care deeply about helping people to create heartfelt and unique farewells.
+I really care about helping people to create heartfelt and unique farewells.
 Many people are not aware of how much choice and freedom they have in creating a fitting funeral service – I can help you explore what aspects are important to you, and to create a flow to the service so that everything that needs to be said and done is accomplished.

 - I am a member of the Green Fuse Guild of Funeral Celebrants and abide by their Code of Practice.

 - I am DBS cleared

 - I have both Professional Indemnity and Public Liability Insurance

 - I belong to the ‘Dying Matters’ coalition, the Good Funeral Guild, and the Natural Death Centre.
 I am also a ‘Dementia Friend’.